Picture communication symbols

 Picture communication symbols (PCS) are a set of colour and black & white drawings originally developed by Mayer-Johnson, LLC for use in augmentative and alternative communication (AAC) systems.
-These AAC systems may be high-tech (Dynamyte) or low-tech such as a communication board.
+These AAC systems may be high-tech, such as the TD Pilot, or low-tech, such as a communication board.
+PCS symbols are now owned and maintained by Tobii Dynavox.

 Symbols

-Several studies have found PCS to be more transparent than other graphic symbols such as Blissymbols (Mizuko, 1987).
+Several studies have found PCS to be more transparent than other graphic symbols such as Blissymbols.
 A graphic symbol is transparent if "the shape, motion, or function of the referent is depicted to such an extent that meaning of the symbol can be readily guessed in the absence of the referent" (Fuller & Lloyd, 1991, p.
 217).
-Because of high transparency, PCS symbols are easy to learn by children with little or no speech.
-Several studies have reported that children with cognitive disabilities learn PCS easily.
+Because of its high transparency, PCS symbols are easy to learn by children with little or no speech.
+Several studies have reported that children with cognitive disabilities can learn PCS easily.
 The communication interventions for individuals who have little or no speech have used PCS successfully for individuals.

-The PCS set comprises a core library of roughly 5,000 symbols, supplemented by general-purpose addendum libraries and country-specific libraries for a total of 37,000+ symbols.
-PCS symbols have been translated to 40 different languages.
+The PCS set comprises a core library of roughly 5,000 symbols, supplemented by general-purpose addendum libraries and country-specific libraries for a total of 80,000+ symbols.
+PCS symbols have been translated to 40 different languages.PCS symbols are also used in the whole language instruction method.

-People can develop their own PCS for certain needs or if the needed symbol is not available.
-Some choose to start from scratch, and others start from alternative libraries.

-Common uses for the PCS symbol set include speech therapy, picture schedules for people with Autism, and helping people facing limitations while hospitalized.
+Common uses for the PCS symbol set include speech therapy, picture schedules for people with autism, and helping people facing limitations while hospitalized.